nishantrpai/chess-streaming-widget/README.md

 - **Window Size**: Designed for 360px width (mobile-friendly)
 - **Placement**: Perfect for top-right corner overlay
 - **Always On Top**: Use browser's picture-in-picture or window manager
-- **Auto-refresh**: Use the refresh button to update stats during stream
+- **Auto-refresh**: Widget automatically refreshes when you're in a tournament
+- **Tournament Detection**: No need to manually enter tournament URLs - detection is automatic!

 ### PWA Installation
 1. Open the widget in Chrome/Edge